|

 - This can be defined to a single location housing a local cache of

-To aid population of the REF_CACHE directory a script
+To pre-populate the REF_CACHE a script

 misc/seq_cache_populate.pl is provided in the Samtools